Getting The Compensation You Deserve After a Charleston Car Crash

 The First 24 Hours

 You begin establishing your case the moment you have the accident.
 If there is an injury or death, or if the property damage exceeds $500 then you are required by law to call the police and file a report.
-Do not forgot to document the scene.
+Do not forget to document the scene.
 Take photographs and videos.
 You should also contact your insurance company as well as the other person’s.
 If there are any injuries, seek medical attention immediately.
 It is a good idea to at least get evaluated at the emergency department after an accident.
 Injuries don’t always show up right away.

 Talk to the Claims Adjuster